eslint/eslint.org/src/content/blog/2022-08-03-new-config-system-part-1.md

 }
 ```

 So assuming `./other-config.json` had some configuration data, you could import that and then add your own `rules` settings on top of it.
-This turned out to a great step forward for ESLint for a number of reasons.
+This turned out to be a great step forward for ESLint for a number of reasons.

 First, `extends` actually preceded the idea of shareable configs that could be distributed via npm.
 It was during the implementation of `extends` that we realized shareable configs were possible.
 The files specified in `extends` were loaded via the Node.js `require()` function, so anything Node.js could load through that function could also work as a config to extend from.